eapearce/shopping_list/docs/product/products_patch.md

 ---
 # Update a product

-Changes the value of the specified parameter.
+Changes the value of a product parameter.
 You must specify the `id` of the product in the endpoint.

 ## URL